omerugi/Monom-Polynom/README.md

 7.``public Polynom_able copy()``

-The function creates deep copy of the Polynom Obj.
+The function creates a deep copy of the Polynom Obj.

 Way of action:
 +    Copying each Monom from Polynom Obj list to a new Polynom.